-All Nutrition Science BS and Post-Baccalaureate students are expected to complete a total of 24 hours of nutrition-related community service with an organization that provides resources for under-resourced populations by the completion of NTR 422/522 (Current Issues in Nutrition).

-The 24 hours should come from a minimum of 2 different sites.

-Failure to complete the 24 hours in entirety will result in a full letter grade reduction in NTR 522/422 (example: a "B" then = "C")
+- All Nutrition Science BS and MS Nutrition and Dietetics students are expected to complete a total of 24 hours of nutrition-related community service with an organization that provides resources for under-resourced populations by the completion of NTR 422/522 (Current Issues in Nutrition).
+This involves directly interacting with the population being served (eg. serving lunch at Unity House) or gaining a deeper understanding of the charitable food system (eg. sorting items at a foodbank).
+If you are not volunteering with one of the below listed organizations, you must have a faculty member sign off before volunteering. - Some examples of community service that do not meet the guidelines include charitable races and school events in well-resourced districts. - The 24 hours should come from a minimum of 2 different sites. - Failure to complete the 24 hours in entirety will result in a full letter grade reduction in NTR 522/422 (example: a "B" then = "C")